ucfnchb/CASA0014_Plant-Monitor_Stella/README.md

 *Upload Speed 115200 baud
 *Matching COM port
 7. Blink Test, LED blinking indicates that connection successful.
 [Workshop Learning process/1_blink test]
-8. Connecting via WiFi, connecting to a webserver, include <ESP8266WiFi> library.
+8. Connecting via WiFi, connecting to a webserver, include <ESP8266WiFi> library.[Workshop Learning process/2_wifi connection]
-(PlantMonitor uses several libraries.
-These libraries are <ESP8266WiFi.h> for WiFi, <ezTime.h> for time capture on Arduino, <PubSubClient.h> for MQTT access, <DHT.h> for the DHT sensor, and a "arduino_secrets.h" script to hide private WiFi details.)[Workshop Learning process/2_wifi connection]
 9 Buit-in clock as most Arduino doesn’t have a built-in clock so each time it starts, we need to tell it the time. <ezTime.h> for time capture on Arduino.
 [Workshop Learning process/3_built-in Time]

 2nd phase: getting familiar with MQTT and data flowing across the web: